jensdietrich/xshady/README.md

 ## A Note on Reproducibility

 The security tools use an evolving database, so generally, re-running a scan may return more vulnerabilties than reported.
-We aim to commit results immediately after running scans, so that the commit timestamps can be used as provenance for the results reported.